skladany/udemy-design-patterns-javascript/readme.md

     - All different, no central theme

 - [x] 11.
 Overview

   - Some objects are simple and only require single initializer
   - Other objects require a lot of inializers
   - Having an object with 10 initializer arguments is not productive
   - Instead, build it up piecewise
   - Builder provides an API for constructing the object step-by-step
   - "When piecewise object construction is complicated, provide an API for doing it succinctly"

+  - [x] 12.
+Builder

+    - Something that helps you build an object

+  - [ ] 13.
+Builder Facets
+    - Sometimes one builder isn't enough